 Typically, cannabis tinctures are made with alcohol between 50-to-120 proof, or 25-to-60% alcohol content.
 The higher the proof, the better, as the higher alcohol content both more effectively dissolves the cannabinoids and terpenes from the plant material and has a higher shelf life, up to 10 years.
 Other solvents such as vinegar or glycerin also can be used, but they're typically less effective at removing the cannabinoids from cannabis plant matter.

 While green dragon can refer generally to any type of cannabis tincture, many online sources point to Master Wu's Green Dragon recipe — a specific tincture-making process that creates a final product in significantly less time than other methods.
-Many tincture recipes require weeks for the alcohol to extract cannabinoids from plant matter — Master Wu's Green Dragon takes 20 minutes total.
+Many tincture recipes (such as this basic cannabis tincture recipe) require weeks for the alcohol to extract cannabinoids from plant matter — Master Wu's Green Dragon takes 20 minutes total.